 New supersonic era

 The last supersonic passenger jet to traverse our skies was, of course, Concorde, which retired from service more than 17 years ago.
 While an engineering marvel, it was high on costs and high on environmental impact.

 “Concorde was a brilliant piece of machinery, a noble experiment, but it put too much emissions in the environment, too much noise into our communities, and was too expensive to operate.

-"What we're trying to do is very different," Vice told CNN Travel in 2020.
+“What we’re trying to do is very different,” Tom Vice, chairman, president, and CEO of Aerion Corporation told CNN Travel in 2020.

-Aerion's ambitions are for its aircraft to operate benignly in the skies: "The world can't wait until 2050 to become carbon neutral.
-We have to do this today," Vice said.
+But Aerion’s ambitions are also for the aircraft to operate benignly in the skies: “The world can’t wait until 2050 to become carbon neutral.
+We have to do this today,” Vice told CNN.

 ‘Lowest fuel-burn possible’

 Partners in Aerion’s AS2 program include GE, which is producing the Affinity supersonic engine, and Spirit AeroSystems, which is making the AS2’s pressurized fuselage.